endintiers/SignalR-AspNetCore-ProgressDemo/NoPOST.md

 ## No POST pattern walk-through

-This sample code shows two alternate patterns for server->browser page reporting using SignalR core.
+This [sample code](https://github.com/endintiers/SignalR-AspNetCore-ProgressDemo) shows two alternate patterns for server->browser async reporting of long-running task results using SignalR core.

 This walk-through shows how the No POST pattern (nopost.cshtml and friends) works in an ASP.NET core2 Razor Page.

-For a walk-through of the Async POST pattern see:
+There is a separate [walk-through of the Async POST pattern](https://github.com/endintiers/SignalR-AspNetCore-ProgressDemo/blob/master/AsyncPOST.md).

 ### The Hub

-All code in separate classes under the SignalR folder in the solution.
+All code in different files under the SignalR folder in the solution (combined here for clarity).
 You can make ProgressInfo (the message definition) as complex as you like (as long as it's serializable).
-The Interface allows for injection later (in Page Model construction).
+The INoPostHub Interface allows for injection later (in Page Model construction).

-The actual Hub ReportProgress method is only intended to be called from the client (browser) - it can only send to it's caller (this.Context.ConnectionId).

 ```c#
 public class ProgressInfo